replikativ/konserve/README.md

 You can read and write custom records with edn, but you have to supply the proper reader-functions through a store-wide tag-table atom, in the format of `{'namespace.Symbol (fn [val] ...realize proper object...)}` (this might differ depending on the backend atm.), which can be bound to a runtime wide atom in case you don't have different data schemas and code-versions to deal with.
 You can omit it, if you don't use tagged literals in your edn.

 ## TODO
-- unify error handling (either throw or error messages?)
 - depend on hasch and use uuid hash as key/filename for file-store (and others)
 - implement generic cached store(s) to wrap durable ones
-- allow to iterate keys (model a cursor)
+- allow to iterate keys (model a cursor?)
 - move repl examples to tests
 - calculate patches and store base-value and edn patches, to allow fast small nested updates

 ## Changelog

+### 0.2.3
+- filestore: fsync on fs operations
+- couchdb: add -exists?
+- remove logging and return ex-info exceptions in go channel

 ### 0.2.2
 - filestore: locking around java strings is a bad idea, use proper lock objects